Color and visual cues can dramatically influence conversion rates by guiding attention, shaping emotion, and clarifying what to do next.

 Rules Of Thumb

-- Keep paragraphs short so that information is easy to digest (and readers don’t feel like they’re looking a giant block of color).
+• Keep paragraphs short so content is scannable (and users don’t face a wall of color).

 Relevance To Sales